chapel-lang/chapel/doc/chplvis/chplvis.rst

     - All calls run code on all locales.

+    - All calls should be made from locale 0.

     - Calls should not be made in *on* statements.
 While such programs should run, the *chplvis* data will mostly likely not make much sense.